UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Introduction

-This Indonesian-CSUI treebank was converted automatically from the Kethu treebank, an Indonesian constituency treebank in the Penn Treebank format.
+This Indonesian-CSUI treebank was converted automatically from the **Kethu** treebank, an Indonesian constituency treebank in the Penn Treebank format.
 This treebank consists of 1030 sentences and 28,228 words.
-The Kethu treebank itself was converted from a consituency treebank using semi-manual approach.
-The bracketing conversion was automatic, but the revising of POS tagging and some syntactic annotation was done manually.
+The Kethu treebank itself was converted from a consituency treebank named **idn-treebank** using semi-automatic approach.
+The bracketing conversion to the PTB format was automatic, but the revising of word segmentation, POS tagging and some syntactic annotations was done manually.

 Other characteristics of the treebank:
 * The genre of the sentences are mainly news in formal Indonesian.
-* Average of sentence length is around 27 words per-sentence, which is very high compare to Indonesian-PUD treebank that has average sentence length of 19.4.
+* Average sentence length is around 27 words per-sentence, which is very high compare to the [Indonesian-PUD](https://github.com/UniversalDependencies/UD_Indonesian-PUD) treebank that has average sentence length of 19.4.

 # Acknowledgments